Chartered Institute of Logistics and Transport

 The Chartered Institute of Logistics and Transport (CILT) is a professional body representing the transport and logistics industries worldwide.
-It is a membership-based organisation with over 30,000 members in over 30 countries.
-This international body is also known as CILT International to distinguish it from the national councils, sections and branches.
+It is a membership-based organisation with over 30,000 members in over 40 countries.
+This international body is sometimes known as CILT International to distinguish it from the national councils, sections and branches.

 The principal objective of the CILT is "To promote and encourage the art and science of logistics and transport", which it achieves both through its membership and professional qualifications.
 It provides extensive opportunities for training and learning opportunities with a range of internationally recognised qualifications and courses.
-For those who need support and assistance with their continuous professional development, CILT have an International Awards Committee that offer a range of scholarships and awards.

 History

 The Institute of Transport (IoT) was founded in London on 3 November 1919 and granted a royal charter in 1926 to become the Chartered Institute of Transport (CIT).

 In 1999 the Chartered Institute of Transport and the Institute of Logistics (IoL) combined activities to become the Institute of Logistics and Transport (IOLT).
 In 2004 "chartered" was adopted into the title, which now reads Chartered Institute of Logistics and Transport.